-A. Oil Control Program
+A. OCP

-As part of the Land and Materials Administration, the Oil Control Program (OCP) is responsible for coordinating oil pollution activities as required by state statute.
+As part of LMA, OCP is responsible for coordinating oil pollution activities as required by state statute.
 These activities include, but are not limited to, the development of regulations, enforcement, permitting, and complaint response with respect to transportation, storage, and disposal of oil (as defined in Section 4-401(h) of the Environment Article).
 OCP is made up of the Compliance Division, the Remediation Division, the Aboveground Storage Tank (AST) and Permits Section, and the Administrative Resources Section.
-Table 1 summarizes FY18 activities.
+Table 1 summarizes FY19 activities.

-Through OCP, the department continues to assess the extent of contamination from methyl tert-butyl ether (MTBE), and other gasoline oxygenates in waters of the state.
-The department has been tracking the number of domestic wells with MTBE detections greater than 5 parts per billion (ppb) since the summer of 1999.
+Through OCP, MDE continues to assess the extent of contamination from methyl tert-butyl ether (MTBE), and other gasoline oxygenates in waters of the state.
+MDE has been tracking the number of domestic wells with MTBE detections greater than 5 parts per billion (ppb) since the summer of 1999.
 A review of this data revealed that 712 domestic wells have been impacted with MTBE at or above 5 ppb.
 Any wells with MTBE concentrations at or above the State Action Level of 20 ppb are provided potable water, typically through a drinking water filtration system.

-Maryland must provide notification to property owners in the High Risk Groundwater Use Areas of the state who are within one-half mile of a new petroleum groundwater contamination discovery.
-The department made two notifications during the reporting period.
+Maryland must provide notification to property owners in the High-Risk Groundwater Use Areas of the state who are within one-half mile of a new petroleum groundwater contamination discovery.
+MDE made two notifications during the reporting period.